alecpstan/Roboteq-Library/README.md

 - Provides a framework to execute user-defined motor control programs
 - Includes helper functions to find devices by name
-- Can load and execute commands from a JSON file
 - Demonstrates proper usage of the driver API

 ## Getting Started